wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/pub-sub-rabbitmq.md

 # A topic used to broadcast a message to all consumers

 This sample demonstrates how you can implement a publisher subscriber messaging scenario with RabbitMQ topics and WSO2 Micro Integrator.
-The publisher proxy will publish messages to a RabbitMQ topic which the subscriber proxies will consume.
+The publisher proxy will publish messages to a RabbitMQ topic, which the subscriber proxies will consume.

 ## Synapse configurations